urbit/operators.urbit.org/content/guides/how-to-inspect-an-id.md

 When evaluating a planet you’ll want to consider the following:

-- Whether the planet has been spawned
 - Whether the planet has been booted
 - Whether the planet has an online sponsor

-### Spawn status

-A planet that has not been spawned cannot be acquired—if someone is attempting to sell you an unspawned planet they’re not to be trusted.

-Here’s an example of an unspawned planet: https://network.urbit.org/~sampel-palnet

-Note the absence of a **Spawned** event in the **Azimuth Event Stream** box at the right side of the screen.

 ### Booted or unbooted